Sam50x/tools-project/phase1.md

 ### 6. Data Storage

-After processing, we’ll save the final dataset as a **JSON file**.
+After processing, we’ll save the final dataset as a **MongoDB Database**.
 This format is easy to work with, portable, and can be reused in future projects, web apps, or databases.

 ---